All Episodes

 To that leaker, who I hope is listening now, let me say that what you did was unconscionable.

-My only hope is that your callous act has turned this process into such a dysfunctional circus that it will cause the Senate and indeed all Americans to reconsider how we evaluate Supreme Court nominees.
+My only hope is that your Callas Act has turned this process into such a dysfunctional circus that it will cause the Senate and indeed all Americans to reconsider how we evaluate Supreme Court nominees.

 If that happens, then the appalling lack of compassion you afforded Professor Ford will at least have some unintended positive consequences.

-Mr. President, the politically charged atmosphere surrounding this nomination has reached a fever pitch even before these allegations were known, and it has been challenging, even to separate fact from fiction.
+Mr. President, the politically charged atmosphere surrounding this nomination has reached a fever pitch even before these allegations were known, and it has been challenging even then to separate fact from fiction.

-It is not merely a case of different groups having different opinions.
+It is not merely a case of differing groups having different opinions.

 It is a case of people bearing extreme ill will toward those who disagree with them.